efeytas/plantApp/README.md

 3. Configuration in `main.dart`:

-Note: It is recommended to run this project in "dev release" mode for optimal performance testing and debugging.
+Note: It is recommended to run this project in "dev release" mode for optimal performance testing and debugging for Android.